LVC Snags Three Fulbrights—Again! Meet Alexa Kanakry ’19, Who’s Headed to Spain

 Kanakry, who visited several cities in Spain as a high school graduation gift, wanted to return to the country for several reasons.

-“My goal is to become fluent in Spanish, and I believe immersion in a Spanish-speaking culture is the best next step to take in that direction,” said Kanakry, a music education major.
+“My goal is to become fluent in Spanish, and I believe immersion in a Spanish-speaking culture is the best next step to take in that direction,” said Kanakry, a double major in music and music education.

 “I loved my first experience in Spain and knew that I wanted to thoroughly explore more of the country.
 I was also inspired by Dr. Carmen Garcia-Armero, a professor at LVC who is from Spain, and a class she taught on Spanish culture.
-Learning about the country from her has made me want to go back and experience it first-hand with my new knowledge,” she said.
+Learning about the country from her has made me want to go back and experience it first-hand with my new knowledge,” said Kanakry, who minored in Spanish.

 Along with teaching English and exploring the country, Kankry wants to delve into music either through teaching or playing with a school, church, or community program.
 She has played with the College’s symphony and chamber orchestras and cello ensemble and sang with the college choir.